mikelogaciuk/mikelogaciuk.github.io/all_collections/_posts/2023-02-21-gopher-notes.md

 ### Exporting fields

-As I mentioned earlier, only fields/variables etc with name starting with capital letter can be exported.

-So in this case below, struct named `Member` will be exported, but not the field `placeOfBirth`:
+Only fields with capital letters are exported, which means that in this example:

 ```go
 type Member struct {